What is Process Costing?

 When Is Process Costing System Suitable?

-Process costing is suitable for industries where the product is in a continuous manner and the end products are identical.
-Also, the entire process of production is standardised.
-In such industries the production cycle is standardised & even the quantum of the normal loss of inputs & outputs are also quantified earlier.
-In case of abnormal expense, it is a charge to profit & loss account directly and not to any individual process.
+Process costing is suitable for industries where the product is continuous and the end products are identical.
+Also, the entire process of production is standardized.
+In such industries, the production cycle is standardized & even the quantum of the normal loss of inputs & outputs is quantified earlier.
+In case of abnormal expense, it is a charge to the profit & loss account directly and not to any individual process.

 Features

-- Each plant is divided into several processes/centres.
+- Each plant is divided into several processes/centers.
 Each such division is a stage of production or process.
-Thus, we first clearly identify the cost centres.
+Thus, we first clearly identify the cost centers.

-- Direct & indirect costs assigned and accumulated to each process in the factory.
+- Direct & indirect costs are assigned and accumulated to each process in the factory.

 - The output of one process may become input for another process.